srforever/giro3d/GOVERNANCE.md

 ## Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
+For instance, a contributor might be active on the project communication channel and issue tracker, or might supply patches.
 The various ways of contributing are described in more detail in a separate document.

-The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.
+The developer communication channel is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## Decision making process

 Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PSC member.
-All non-sensitive project management discussion takes place on the project contributors’ mailing list.
+All non-sensitive project management discussion takes place on the project contributors’ communication channel.
 Occasionally, sensitive discussion may occur on a private list.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.